smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 *  NULL is not distinct from NULL
 *  NULL is distinct from "Apple".

-In the following examples, we see the set operators treat the NULL markers differently than the join syntax.
+In the following examples, we see the set operators treat NULL markers differently than the join syntax.

 --------------------------------------------------------
 **UNION**